-The PVA is continuously in the process of updating values.
-If any property is assessed at a higher value than the previous year or as indicated by the taxpayer, or if previously unlisted property is assessed, a notice of assessment increase must be given by the PVA to the taxpayer (KRS 132.450).
+The PVA is continuously in the process of updating property values.
+If any property is assessed at a higher value than the previous year or at a higher value than that listed by the taxpayer, or if previously unlisted property is assessed, the PVA must give a notice of assessment increase to the taxpayer (KRS 132.450).

 It is appropriate, if the PVA so chooses, to annually inform real property owners of the assessed value of their property.
 The most efficient procedure is to notify every property owner by mail.
 A simple postcard, preferably computer-generated, is all that is necessary.
 If a mailing is used, the information should be given even if the assessment has not changed from the previous year.
-Notification by mail is more economical than using the office staff to assist the public in the inspection of the assessment roll, and can be a good opportunity to verify or collect property characteristic information.
+Notification by mail is more economical than using the office staff to assist the public in the inspection of the assessment roll, and it can be a good opportunity to verify or collect current or updated property characteristic information.